Internet Junkbuster

 The Internet Junkbuster is a web proxy that can block ads and cookies.
+As of 2000 it functioned by checking requested URLs, including those for images, against a blocklist.
 It was developed by the Junkbusters Corporation and released under the GNU General Public License.
 However, the Internet Junkbuster has not been updated since 1998 and the junkbusters.com web site is no longer maintained.

-Privoxy is an up-to-date filtering proxy based on the Junkbuster code, but it is much more powerful.
-See also the Proxomitron, a Windows-based web filter.
-Update dated November 2012: "Sorry, the Junkbusters.com web site is no longer maintained", says the website.